mpm/backed-goods/README.md

 ### Things done so far

-* Created binary level data into JSON
+* Converted binary level data into JSON
 * Converted artwork into `.png` file
 * Load maze and monster data from JSON
 * Draw monsters and player